-- ECO 03 Fundamentals in the Continuum of Care
+- EH08 Fundamentals in the Continuum of Care

-- ECO 04 Working with Clients with Environmental Illnesses
+- EH09 Working with Clients with Environmental Illnesses

 The Capstone Project

-All Eco-Health Care Concentration students are required to complete a capstone project.
+All Eco-Health Concentration students are required to complete a capstone project.
 The capstone project planning begins at the start of their training and the final product is due at the successful conclusion of all General Education coursework.
-All students are automatically enrolled in the course, ECO-00 Capstone Project, (this course is free.)
+All students enroll in the course, EH00 Capstone Project, (this course is free) at the beginning of their program.
 Students design their capstone project in myriad formats that range from writing a paper to creating a video submission.
-The course ECO-00 Capstone Project provides full details and instructions for completing the capstone project.
+The course EH00 Capstone Project provides full details and instructions for completing the capstone project.

-Upon successful completion of all Eco-Health Care Concentration requirements, students will receive an Eco-Health Care Certificate in addition to their ICAF or ICAT Certification.
+Upon successful completion of all Eco-Health Concentration requirements, students will receive an Eco-Health Certificate in addition to their ICAF or ICAT Certification.